 As always, we welcome your further comments.

-The database is updated within 24 hours of the form 10 SEC filing, 95% to 100% of the time.
+The database is updated within 24 hours of the form 10 SEC filing, often within 12 hours.
 Note that companies may report abbreviated financial statements via a separate form 8 SEC filing days or on occassion weeks before the form 10 filing.
 We do not source our data from the form 8 filing since it does not reliably contain full consolidated financial statements (income statement, balance sheet & cash flow statement).

 If there's something that you want to see in the database, then please drop us an email.
 Tell us what you'd like to see, and how important it is to you.
 And while you're at it, tell us what we're doing that you do like - not for our own vanity but so that we know to carry on doing it.
 Thanks!

 Great question - the answer depends on the indicator.
 For example, if a company has no